-Just as the ES14 Pro has its own app, the SC300i can be paired with the MySwingCaddie app (iOS or Android) for real-time, integrated shot data and statistics for each club.
+As with the SC4, the SC300i can be paired with the MySwingCaddie app (iOS or Android) for real-time, integrated shot data and statistics for each club.

 You don’t need the app to use the SC300i, but we recommend installing it because it provides extra benefits including spin data and a video playback feature.
 It can be connected to the launch monitor via Bluetooth.